 Key clauses of Magna Carta

-Four of Magna Carta’s clauses are still part of English law today.
+Four of Magna Carta’s clauses are still part of English law today as follows:

 This clause is the most surprising of the four clauses that are still part of the law.
 It was intended to ensure that the rights that London and other cities and towns had been granted were no longer taken away by the corruption of King John’s reign.
 One of the rights that was important to the city of London was the right to choose its own mayor, for example.
 Like the English Church, the people of England wanted to make sure that it wasn’t the king that got to decide everything that was important.

 Clause 39: “No free man shall be seized or imprisoned, or stripped of his rights or possessions, or outlawed or exiled, or deprived of his standing in any way, nor will we proceed with force against him, or send others to do so, except by the lawful judgment of his equals or by the law of the land.“

 This clause established the idea that people could only be judged according to the law, and that even the king himself had to follow the law.
 King John had previously acted as if the law did not apply to him.
 The other thing that is important about this clause is that it stipulates that a person should be judged by a group of their equals (not by the king or his men).
 The jury system that still exists in Britain today is a continuation of the idea put forward in this clause.

 Clause 40: “To no one will we sell, to no one deny or delay right or justice.”

 This is one of the shortest, most significant and most timeless clauses of Magna Carta.
 It ensures that nobody will be deprived of their rights, or have to pay for their rights, or be made to suffer by waiting for their rights.
 It was a response to the fact that King John was very corrupt and frequently demanded bribes from his subjects.
 The delay of justice is still a big problem in many places of the world today – making innocent people wait for years until a court hears their case, for example.